-23 And when they had ordained them elders in every church,
+23 And when they had ordained them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they believed.

 24 And after they had passed throughout Pisidia, they came to Pamphylia.

 25 And when they had preached the word in Perga, they went down into Attalia: